 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 We expect to continue to incur significant research and development expenses in connection with our ongoing activities, particularly as we undertake additional clinical trials of TTP399 and our other drug candidates and continue to work on our other research programs.
 Our current capital will not be sufficient for us to complete the development of our drug candidates.
 As such, we will need to raise additional capital to fund the ongoing and planned trials for our drug candidates and prior to the commercialization of any of our drug candidates.
-We are seeking possible additional partnering opportunities and grants for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
+We are seeking possible additional partnering opportunities and grants for our GKA, GLP-1r and other drug candidates.
 We also continue to evaluate other financing strategies to fund our ongoing trials.
 Such financing strategies include direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.